broeker/spacebook/pages/netlifycms.md

 ## Step 5: Login and edit content

-You should now be able to login into your Netlify CMS by clicking the gear link in the footer or by visting https://yoursite.netlify.app/_admin_
+You should now be able to login into your Netlify CMS by clicking the gear link in the footer, or by visting https://yoursite.netlify.app/_admin_

 ## Step 6: Invite other users

-You can invite other users to your CMS by visting **Identity > Invite users" from the top navigation bar.
+You can invite other users to your CMS by visting **Identity > Invite users** from the top navigation bar.